 Obtaining your MSc degree is a great step for your career.
 Expert teachers will challenge you to think differently and form your own views and opinions to tackle complex issues.
 You will also start building your network of experts and leaders in your specialisation (track).
 Future employers will reward these achievements with a relatively high starting salary and endless promotion opportunities.

 Did you know that our MSc Economics offers you the best career prospects compared to any other economics discipline in the Netherlands?
 Of all Dutch economics graduates, UvA alumni earn the highest salary.

-You have a full academic year to successfully complete the 36 ECTS credits programme.
+You have a full academic year to successfully complete a 36 ECTS or a 42 ECTS programme.
 Throughout this year you can expect excellent teaching and support from our professors, each highly respected in their field of expertise.

-For your convenience we selected a fixed set of 6 courses for you.
-These form an excellent preparation for any of the 7 tracks you will later on choose within the MSc Economics.
+For your convenience we selected a fixed set of 6 or 7 courses for you.
+These form an excellent preparation for any of the 6 tracks you will later on choose within the MSc Economics.